StateFlow: Enhancing LLM Task-Solving through State-Driven Workflows

 For the InterCode benchmark, we recorded different metrics provided by the benchmark and we also recorded the LLM usage of each method.
 Additional metrics: (1) Reward: For SQL, the reward is calculated by Intersection over Union (IoU) of the latest execution output generated against the gold output.
 For Bash, a customized function is used to evaluate the performance against file system modifications and the latest execution output.
 (2) Token Count: We also recorded the prompt tokens (input), and completion tokens (output) used by each method.
 See Table~\ref{tab:sql_long} and Table~\ref{tab:bash_long} for detailed comparisons.

 See Table~\ref{tab:sql-prompt1} and~\ref{tab:sql-prompt2} for the instructions used for SQL \stateflow model and Table~\ref{tab:bash-prompt1} and~\ref{tab:bash-prompt2} for instructions used for Bash.
-Each instruction is constructed with a uniform prompt that introduces the overall environment and a specific prompt that instructs the model to act.
-We follow the InterCode benchmark to use the chat-based models as text completions.
-All the instructions are put in the system message of the model.
-The task is entered as the user message, and new responses from the model and environment will be appended to that user message, following a completion manner.
+A uniform prompt that introduces the overall environment is put in the system message, and a specific prompt is put in the head of the user message.

-Code is available at \nolinkurl{https://github.com/kaebvcidn/StateFlow}.
+Code is available at \nolinkurl{https://github.com/yiranwu0/StateFlow}.